|THE WATCHMAN TRAIL|

 Once the trail heads back west, we reach the quaint viewpoint that gives us a good view of the main canyon -- the Visitor Center complex just below, Springdale in the distance, and the majestic Watchman Peak to the south.
 If it's not burning hot out, the view point is a great place to relax and have lunch.
 A short loop trail has been added that affords more views to the south.
 Once you have had your fill on the loop, it's time to head back down to the main canyon.

 Before the Visitor Center moved to its current location in the 1990's, it was housed in the building that is now the museum.
-Before this change, the Watchman Trail actually started further to the north (as shown by the dotted lines in the old topo map below).
+Before this change, the Watchman Trail actually started further to the north (as shown by the dashed lines in the old topo map below).
 Since the change, the NPS has closed down this old section of trail.
-Unrelated...
-I remember reading that the Watchman Trail was originally constructed to continue further south as an access route into Parunuweap Canyon, but it was decided to be a waste of effort.
-(I don't know how true this is, but if you know, please write me!)
+When the Watchman Trail was originally conceived, the intent was for the trail to go all the way to the top of the peak, but due to the difficulties involved, the trail was never completed past the viewpoint loop.
+There are still faint signs of the continuing trail to the southeast and metal ladders were even put in place in one of the chutes heading to the summit.
+(These ladders have washed away over the years.)

-This isn't the most exciting hike in Zion, and it's not the most stunning viewpoint either, but it is a pleasant little hike, especially if you have a few hours to kill in the early morning.
+This isn't the most exciting hike in Zion, and it's not the most stunning viewpoint either, but it is a pleasant little hike, especially if you have a few hours to kill in the early morning or on a cloudy day.
 One plus: this trail gets much less action than the more popular crowded hikes in the main canyon.
 Note: The trail is family-friendly, but keep a close eye on children.
 There are no scary or narrow exposed sections, but there are plenty of cliff edges to pay attention to.